Leave No Trace

 It’s good to have a backup plan if your destination is closed or crowded.
 Consider adjusting the time of day you plan to explore.
 By arriving early, you may experience shorter lines and reduced crowds for a more enjoyable experience!

-Indoors or outdoors, be prepared to encounter others with different social distancing comfort levels.
+In the Outdoors, be prepared to encounter others with different social distancing comfort levels.

 If you can, give other people as much space as possible.
 On trails, move over to let stock (horses and mules) pass, yield to other hikers and be respectful of other users.
-If you know you’ll be in an area with other people, have a mask at the ready.

 Check our local regulations for the latest safety measures.